Have Queries? Fill in the form below & get the best deals.

 Temperature – The air temperature during the season of summer fluctuates between 10°C and 38°C.

 Weather – The climate of North East India during summer is variable.
 It ranges from cool to scorching, depending upon the region and elevation.
 While the northern-most parts face pleasant and friendly summers, the lower altitude regions can get particularly hot.
-All in all, this period is considered to be the best climate to visit North East India in, due its crystal-clear skies, amber sunshine and blooming flora!
+All in all, this period is considered to be the best month to visit North East India in, due its crystal-clear skies, amber sunshine and blooming flora!

 Significance – From learning about amazing tribal cultures to meditating at ancient temples and tasting traditional cuisine, summer enables diverse experiences.
 Individuals can be out and about, without the hassles of rain, slate or snow.
 This is the most ideal season for one to meander along the off-beat paths and trails.
 Ziro Valley, Jaintia Hills and Dawki River are some of the natural wonders that are especially beautiful during the summer.